dseacombe/gatsby-foundation-blog/src/content/posts/2020-11-18-hosting-a-static-website-on-aws.md

 ---
 # Domain Set Up

+Moving your domain and simple static website to AWS can seem daunting.
+Here is a conside guide on what to do.
+Firstly...

 *Sign Up or Sign In to the AWS Management Console*

 ![AWS Management Console](/assets/screenshot-2020-11-18-at-17.47.42.png "AWS Management Console")